 This type of flatware information can be very deceiving, no wonder the price seems so good.
 It's actually a marketing ploy and if these flatware specs are missing altogether, this product may not really be stainless steel at all.
 If you're in the market for flatware, be sure understand stainless flatware differences and what they mean.

 Stainless Steel Flatware Composition

 Stainless steel used in flatware is a composite of various steels and varies in terms of quality grades for different uses.
-The main ingredient in flatware is chromium and nickel which has been added to provide a resistance to corrosion.
+The main ingredients in flatware are chromium and nickel which are added to provide a resistance to corrosion.

 That makes everyday cutlery easy to care for and for the most part, it has some amount of resistance when it comes to pitting or rusting.
 These differences in specifications are often denoted on the packaging but often are missed when shopping for stainless steel cutlery.

 Stainless flatware that is 18/10 means that 18% is chromium and 10% is nickel.
 The higher the nickel content, the more protection the flatware has from corrosion.
 Prices of stainless steel flatware vary considerably depending on these specs and quality, so don’t be fooled into thinking you are buying the best quality if the nickel content is 0%.

 However, some flatware manufacturers will label cutlery with a slightly higher than 8% nickel content, such as 8.3% as 18/10, since it doesn’t quite fit in the 18/8 category, and this labeling is totally allowable, but a little deceiving, none the less.

 It should be noted that even the best stainless steel flatware is subject to occasional pitting and corrosion if not properly cared for.
 Dishwasher detergents tend to be harsh to stainless steel flatware and that can sometimes cause blemishes.
 These can often be removed with a stainless steel cleaner, but pitting, chipping, or rusting sometimes cannot be removed.